sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Word Morphism''' -- Word Morphism actually herits from SageObject and it should be a more general Morphism class.
 (Sébastien Labbé).
  * '''Language''' -- Create a Language class.
 (Sébastien Labbé, Vincent Delecroix).
  * Discussion about the content-datastructure-as-subobject (anti?)design pattern
- * '''Fixed points of word morphisms''' (Vincent Delecroix) : creation of a new class derived from InfinteWord for fixed point of a WordMorphism.
+ * '''Fixed points of word morphisms''' -- Create of a new class derived from InfinteWord for fixed point of a WordMorphism.
 It's necessary to consider those words as very special infinite words because most of the 'infinite objects' associated (language, complexity, ...) can be computed.
+(Vincent Delecroix).
- * '''Geometrization of WordMorphism''' (Vincent Delecroix) : following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
+ * '''Geometrization of WordMorphism''' -- following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
- * Class for biinfinite words, and words indexed by anything (Z^2^, Z^n^, graphs, ...)
 (Vincent Delecroix)
+ * Class for biinfinite words, and words indexed by anything (Z^2^, Z^n^, graphs, ...).
+(Vincent Delecroix)

-'''Interval Exchange Transformation and Linear Involution''' (Vincent Delecroix) Patch a first version of code for the combinatoric of interval exchange transformations and their generalizations.
+'''Interval Exchange Transformation and Linear Involution''' (Vincent Delecroix)
+ * Patch a first version of code for the combinatoric of interval exchange transformations and their generalizations.
 It will be a hard task to choose names because standards one are Permutation and GeneralizedPermutation which are confusing !
 Perhaps IETPermutation... but not very beautiful.

 '''Documentation'''
  * '''Patch Server Guide''' -- Write a better guide for the patch server.
 It's currently way too long, and a shorter, concise version would be better.